IBM-Cloud/DevOps-Services-Docs/tutorials/devopsoverview/index.md

 #Get started: Create, edit, and deploy an app from Bluemix

-Last modified: 25 June 2015
+Last modified: 30 July 2015

 Time: 30 minutes

- ---
-<a name='objectives'></a>
-## Learning objectives

 Learn how to use IBM&reg; Bluemix&trade; DevOps Services to plan, code, build, and deploy to the IBM&reg; Bluemix&trade; platform in an agile, integrated way.
-To get the most out of this tutorial, you should first view the related video created by a DevOps Services expert, Adam Archer.
+To get the most out of this tutorial, first watch the related video created by a DevOps Services expert, Adam Archer.

 <a href="https://www.youtube.com/watch?v=VJesera9jR0" target="_blank"><img src="images/video_icon.png"  align="bottom" style="display: inline; margin: 0px; border-style: none; margin-bottom: 5px;">An Overview of IBM Bluemix DevOps Services</a>